 Also, there were plenty of fantastic short fiction written last year that are probably more Aurora-worthy than my own works to date.
 I hope to see any and all of these stories on the ballot.

-• "Wing" by Amal El-Motar
+- "Wing" by Amal El-Motar

 I really like short, flash length fiction that pushes and pokes at the borders between prose and poetry.
-"Wing" is this fantastic arrangement of ideas and words into something remarkably visual and tangible.
+"Wing" is this fantastic arrangement of ideas and words into something remarkably visual and tangible. - "The Old Boys Club" by Geoff Gander

 The epistolary form can work really well in short pieces, particularly for telling stories that take place over a protracted time.
 It infers a greater scheme and world beyond the words, to say nothing of the voice we never get to hear directly due to seeing only one side of the correspondence.
-This one really drew me in.
+This one really drew me in. - "Blessed" by Helen Marshall

-Helen has more gifts for storytelling than I can possibly enumerate, but "Blessed" puts forth her uncanny sensibilities around the experience of childhood as woven in with events that start off uncanny and get progressively bizarre and macabre.
+Helen has more gifts for storytelling than I can possibly enumerate, but "Blessed" puts forth her uncanny sensibilities around the experience of childhood as woven in with events that start off uncanny and get progressively bizarre and macabre. - "Δπ" by Matt Moore

 I like highly conceptual stories where fundamental rules of math and physics can change and be altered.
 Text has a great advantage for telling a story such as this, where the characters are dependent upon their own observations to determine what is happening to them in the face of an event that is both world changing but remarkably subtle.